HSP Professional Development Programs

 Health Science Professionals Chapter Bursary Program

-The Bursary Program is now closed for 2022.
+The Bursary Program is now closed for 2023.

 The Health Science Professionals (HSP) chapter may, as funding permits, offer annual Chapter bursaries of up to $500 each.
-These bursaries shall be available to PEA HSP and their immediate family members (spouse or children) subject to the following terms:
+These bursaries shall be available to PEA HSP immediate family members (spouse or children) subject to the following terms:

 A. Eligibility